Malcolm Slaney

 I've also been working with William

-music.
+how to deliver music.
 We've characterized the diversity

 of people's musical interests, studied item-to-item